Vaalley/kohai/specifications.md

 - Real-time aggregation of popular tags
 - Visual representation of tag popularity

+Example flow:

+1. When a user tags the movie "The Matrix" with ["cyberpunk", "action", "philosophical"]
+   - A UserContribution record is created to track this specific user's tags
+   - This enables viewing user's tagging history and enforcing the 3-tag limit
+2. The system then updates the MediaTag record for "The Matrix"
+   - If "cyberpunk" was already used by 5 other users, its count increases to 6
+   - The user's ID is added to the list of users who used each tag
+   - This aggregated view powers the tag popularity visualization

 ## 3. Technical Architecture

 ### A. Database (MongoDB)